 The large surface to volume ratio of small droplets results in faster evaporation than large droplets.
 Evaporation is a function of vaporisation and small droplets lose volume quickly due to their size.
 The lifetime of a 100-micron droplet is about 10 times that of a 30-micron droplet.
 After contact with the treatment surface, droplet size decreases with the onset of evaporation.
 On upward-facing surfaces droplets become flat and the surface absorbs heat and evaporation increases.

 What are microns?

 A micron is a unit of measurement equivalent to one-millionth of a metre or one-thousandth of a millimetre.
 Microns are also known as micrometres.
-The droplets released from the Hurricane ES range from around 40 to 70 microns.
+The droplets released from the Hurricane fogger range from around 40 to 70 microns.